alo9507/JustKeepClicking/content/blog/auth/index.md

 Authentication is hard.
 Authentication is less hard once it's reduced to its component parts.

 This we call the <i>authentication domain</i>.
-A domain is fully described by two things: the domain's <i>components</i>, and the domain's <i>behaviors</i>
+A domain is fully described by two things: the domain's <i>components</i>, and the domain's <i>behaviors</i>.

-Here are the components and behaviors of the Domain Driven Clientside Authentication Framework, EZClientAuth, we'll build together today.
+There are many ways we could divide up the responsibilities of Authentication.

+Today we'll build a fully-functional clientside authentication framework guided by the principles of domain driven design.

+Specifically, here are the behaviors our framework will be capable of:

+<h4>EZClientAuth Behaviors</h4>

+- <b>Authentication CRUD Operations</b>: Sign-in, Sign-out, determining whether or not the client is already authenticated
+- <b>Caching Authentication State</b>: Peristing the AuthSession between application launches
+- <b>Synchronizing Auth State across App</b>: Because no one wants a stale cache or a stale token attached to http calls

+We'll build out these behaviors using three primary building blocks:

 <h4>EZClientAuth Components</h4>